 Board of Directors Must Understand the Mission

 Studies show mixed results correlating mission statements with nonprofits’ performance.
 But a 2015 study concluded:

 “…organizations’ mission statements have a significant impact on organizational performance, and organizational commitment was a positive moderator in that relationship.”
 (Patel et al. 2015).

 Still, the central governance issue is choosing board members.
-In 2006, Eric Hayden looked at five nonprofit health care organizations in Massachusetts that “succumbed to serious financial problems in the 1990s.”
-His study concluded, arguably the obvious, that nonprofits should guard against two major structural problems.
+In 2006, Eric Hayden looked at five nonprofit health care entities in Massachusetts that “succumbed to serious financial problems in the 1990s.”
+His study concluded, the obvious: nonprofits should guard against two major structural problems.
 First, folks with potential conflicts of interest should not dominate boards.
 Second, a board’s allegiance must be in the right place—concern for owners.
 (Hayden, 2006).

 Choosing NonProfit Board of Directors